Dmwinzi/Dmwinzi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Mobile
-- 👯 I’m looking to collaborate on Android Projects / Spring Back End Projects
+- 👯 I’m looking to collaborate on Mobile projects / Server side programming
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about everything algorithm analysis and algorithms
-- 📫 How to reach me:
+- 📫 How to reach me:  kavisudaniel@gmail.com
-- 😄 Pronouns:
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I  have a space theory hahaha...
 -->